Allison Reis

 This flyer has the heading: Intersections.
 It describes a peer support group program for teens on the autism spectrum and/or with intellectual disabilities who are navigating grief related to the death and dying of a loved one.
 In the middle of the flyer, three teens sit together on a hill.
 Registration information and logos follow.

-Complete an Expression of Interest for this Grief Support Group Recreational Respite is grateful to have been awarded a grant from The Children’s Grief Foundation of Canada to deliver neurodivergent-affirming grief support to bereaved teens on the autism spectrum and/or intellectual disabilities across Canada in 2025.
-Recognizing that neurodivergent individuals process and express grief differently,
+Grief Peer Support Groups for Teens on the Autism Spectrum / with intellectual Disabilities Recreational Respite is grateful to have been awarded a grant from The Children’s Grief Foundation of Canada to deliver neurodivergent-affirming grief support to bereaved teens on the autism spectrum and/or intellectual disabilities across Canada in 2025.
+Recognizing that neurodivergent individuals process

-Intersections – Grief Support for teens on the autism spectrum and/or with intellectual disabilities Read More »
+Intersections – Grief Support Groups Read More »